lurogaca/bebop_mocap_control/README.md

 automatic control of bebop - optitrack MCS

 # PID Controller
+* In this program, the drone will start at any location and navigate toward the origin (0,0)
 * In order to run the Autonomous Program, two networks are required in order to connect to the motion capture system and drone, plug in USB wifi antena ( we used LYNEC 150 Mbps)

 -> Connect to the Optitrack network